databendlabs/databend-docs/docs/doc/14-sql-commands/30-query-operators/subquery.md

 ---
 title: Subquery Operators
-description:
-  A subquery is a query nested within another query.
 ---

 A subquery is a query nested within another one.
 Databend supports the following subquery types: